DataDog/documentation/content/graphing/infrastructure/process.md

 ## Enriched Live Containers view

 Live Processes adds extra visibility to your container deployments.
-The [Live Containers](https://docs.datadoghq.com/infrastructure/livecontainers/) feature gives you a similarly comprehensive view of your container and orcestrator environment.
+The [Live Containers](https://docs.datadoghq.com/infrastructure/livecontainers/) feature gives you a similarly comprehensive view of your container and orchestrator environment.
 When Live Processes is enabled, the process tree for each container is included in the container inspection panel on that page.

 {{< img src="graphing/infrastructure/process/containerinspect.png" alt="container inspect" responsive="true" popup="true" style="width:80%;">}}